v-dem/queasy-db/README.md

     composer require v-dem/queasy-db

-It will also install `v-dem/queasy-helper`.
+This will also install `v-dem/queasy-helper`.

 ### Usage